trilinos/Trilinos/packages/zoltan2/test/driver/driverinputs/README.txt

 An input source block defining a Galari generated data source may define a problem in 1, 2, or 3D.
 The dimension of the problem is inferred by which coordinate parameters (x,y,z) have been defined, e.g., if only the x parameter has been defined then the problem is assumed to be 1D.

+Both types of input blocks also support optional boolean parameters: distribute input and debug.
+Both parameters default to “True” when undefined.
+Distribute input is only applicable for Chaco and MatrixMarket input formats.
+Debug determines the verbosity of the UserInputForTests output stream.

 ========================================================================== Section 2: Zoltan2 problem definition (REQUIRED)
 ==========================================================================